Shopify/polaris/src/components/Link/README.md

 ## Related components

-- To create navigational actions that aren’t part of a line of text, [use the button component](/components/actions/button)
+- For actions that don't appear within or directly following a sentence, use the use the [button component](/components/actions/button)

 ---